gimite/web-socket-js/README.txt

 If sample.html doesn't work, check these:

 - It doesn't work when you open sample.html as local file i.e. file:///.../sample.html.
 Open it via Web server.
+- Make sure port 10081 is not blocked by your server/client's firewall.
 - Use Developer Tools (Chrome/Safari) or Firebug (Firefox) to see if console.log outputs any errors.
 - Install debugger version of Flash Player available here to see Flash errors: http://www.adobe.com/support/flashplayer/downloads.html